 Sailing in the French Riviera (or Côte d’Azur to the French) is synonymous with sophistication and elegance.
-With a multitude of stylish destinations for a yacht charter, such as Cannes, St. Tropez or Antibes, and state-of-the-art mooring facilities, it really is the crème-de-la-crème of luxury boating.
-Moreover, the South of France is home to some sublime scenery and charming towns to explore during your charter, so you can enjoy the bustle and glamour of the harbourside action and then retreat to the more modest, but no-less gorgeous countryside.
+With a multitude of stylish destinations for a yacht charter, such as Cannes, St. Tropez or Antibes, and state-of-the-art port facilities, it really is the crème-de-la-crème of luxury boating.
+Moreover, the South of France is home to some sublime scenery and charming towns to explore during your charter, so you can enjoy the bustle and glamour of the harbourside action and then retreat to the more modest but no-less gorgeous countryside.
 Enjoy sailing under the heat of the Mediterranean sun aboard an elegant yacht, cruising through the peaceful azure waters in style.

 The ports of the South of France boast luxury like nowhere else.
 With cities like Cannes being a luxurious playground for the rich and famous, these sumptuous, sun-kissed cities will give you a deluxe yacht charter experience.
 The home of superyachts and moorings of up to 3000 yachts (Old Port of Marseille), the fancy French Riviera has attracted names such as Brigitte Bardot, Johnny Depp and Beyoncé, and continues to do so at major events such as Cannes Film Festival each year.

 Whilst many people only associate the South of France with wealth and glitz, there is so much more.
 The landscapes are varied and stunning, fields painted with lavender, olive groves, mountains and canyons; and this beauty is what has drawn artists such as Renoir and Cezanne to the Côte d’Azur for years.
 There is so much to discover during your yacht charter, so moor your boat in one of the marvelous marinas and head inland to Gorges du Verdon.
-Known as the ‘Grand Canyon of Europe’, these impressive gorges flanked by 700m-high sheer, limestone cliffs make for an awe-inspiring sight.
-The Côte d’Azur is not only home to sensational natural beauty, even the towns and villages are picture-perfect.
-Take Seillans, for example: located just a short drive away from the city of Cannes where you can start your yacht charter, this medieval town is scattered with vineyards and orchards, alongside a charming chapel and castle.
+Known as the ‘Grand Canyon of Europe’, these impressive gorges flanked by 700m-high sheer limestone cliffs make for an awe-inspiring sight.
+The Côte d’Azur is not only home to sensational natural beauty, but even the towns and villages are also picture-perfect.
+Take Seillans, for example: located just a short drive from the city of Cannes, where you can start your yacht charter, this medieval town is scattered with vineyards and orchards, alongside a charming chapel and castle.
 It’s the definition of picturesque.

 The South of France is many things, and one of them is a sailor’s paradise!
 Cities such as Marseille and St. Tropez have long been a hub for nautical tourism, and as a result, marinas are plush and well-equipped.
-The Côte d’Azur is fairly sheltered from any strong winds, so when sailing between May and September, you can enjoy a Mediterranean climate, with calm winds (10-20 knots) and placid waters; what could be more ideal for your yacht charter?
+The Côte d’Azur is fairly sheltered from any strong winds, so when sailing between May and September, you can enjoy a Mediterranean climate with calm winds (10-20 knots) and placid waters; what could be more ideal for your yacht charter?

 The town of Saint Tropez has made a name for itself with its A-list crowd and swanky marina with some of the most deluxe facilities in the South of France.
 With designer stores and boutiques lining the cobbled streets, it’s truly a luxurious destination for a yacht charter.